xiexing0916/DVG-Diffusion/README.md

 ## Train

-To train the VDG-Diffusinon, run this command:
+To train the DVG-Diffusinon, run this command:

 `python train/train_ddpm.py`